-Heidi exited the room and Oscar flipped the post card in his hand and checked the top for a return address.
-It read simply “Austin, Texas” and carried a local postmark.
-He glanced at the message again.
-“Event Horizon sucks!”
-He considered its likely source: an idiot on Twitter with whom he recently engaged in a tweet war over the twenty-five-year-old film.
-The effort was flattering, until the unease set in; how did a random guy on Twitter get his home address?
+Heidi exited the room and Oscar flipped the postcard in his hand and checked the top for a return address.
+It read simply “Austin, Texas,” and carried the local postmark.
+He again glanced at the message, “Event Horizon sucks!”
+He considered its likely source: this idiot on Twitter with whom he engaged in a tweet war over the old film.
+The effort was flattering, until the unease set in; how did some random guy on Twitter get his home address?
 Oscar entered his name and “address” into Google and clicked.
 His info was everywhere, like everyone’s, and included every address at which he had lived, from childhood through his and Mandy’s last house.
 But none of the websites listed the home they moved into just three months earlier.
 He sent Mandy a text: “Have you given our home address to anybody other than the usual?”
 A few beats.
 “No worries.
 Just curious.”

 Mandy replied: “No one.”

 Twenty-four hours later.
 Oscar stepped into a luxurious single at the Beverly Hotel in Los Angeles.
 A California king filled the center of the space.
 Two comfortable chairs, a table, and a sleek desk sat under a bank of windows.
-A bottle of champagne rested in a bucket of ice on the table, and next to it a post card.
+A bottle of champagne rested in a bucket of ice on the table.
+Next to it sat a postcard.
 On the card was written “Event Horizon sucks!”
 He laughed, Heidi was the best.
 “Nicely played.”

 That night.
 Oscar and Heidi were returning from the studio in a large black car.
 Their plush ride was parked in rush hour traffic.
 “It’s only two blocks up.
 You wanna get out and walk?”
 Oscar asked.